 How Words and Money Cultivate a Personal Vote: The Effect of Legislator Credit Claiming on Constituent Credit Allocation

-American Political Science Review (November 2012)
+American Political Science Review (November 2012)+ Abstract and paper

 Abstract: Particularistic spending, a large literature argues, builds support for incumbents.
 This literature equates the amount spent with the credit constituents allocate to legislators.
 Yet, constituents lack the necessary information, expertise, and motivation to allocate credit based on the amount spent in the district.
 Rather, we show how legislators' credit claiming efforts--and not just money spent in the district--systematically affect how constituents allocate credit.
 We use a massive new collection of House press releases to characterize what legislators claim credit for, use innovative experimental designs to isolate the effect of those messages, and then a robust observational design to demonstrate the far-reaching effects of those statements.
 Together our results have broad implications for political representation and the empirical and theoretical study of particularistic spending and its effect on U.S. Congressional elections.